bloxxyyy/capacitor-test-multi-project/README.md

 ---

+### Student Use Exception

+Students are permitted to use this project for educational and academic purposes free of charge,
+provided it is not used for commercial, resale, or distribution purposes.

+See [LICENSE](./LICENSE) for full details.

 ## About

 This starter project provides foundational tools and components to help developers implement ISO 27001-aligned security and compliance controls in mobile apps built with Angular and Capacitor.